-This lesson focuses on the verb "metterci," which expresses how much time someone takes to do something.
-Learn key phrases like "Io ci metto" (I take), "Tu ci metti" (you take), and questions such as "Quanto ci metti?"
+Learn how to use the Italian verb "metterci" to express how much time it takes to do something, with key phrases like "Io ci metto" (I take), "Quanto ci metti?"
 (How long do you take?).

 Forma (Form)Esempio (Example)